AEA Distinguished Service Award

 - At least 3 but no more than 5 letters of support from individuals or groups that are familiar with the nominee’s work.
 Letters should not exceed two pages.

-Nominations are now closed, and will reopen in the fall.
+The portal for nominations is now closed.
+Nominations were due by October 31, 2023.
 Nominees who are not selected are automatically placed in the pool of nominees for the subsequent year for a period of three years.
 Nomination packets will not need to be resubmitted, but any (brief) updates to materials are welcome.